killermann/samk.blog/content/2020/enemy-of-your-enemy/index.md

 And as soon as that happens, you’re no longer as worried about where you’re going, as you are about going _somewhere_.

 Even if that somewhere you're going happens to be a path charted by your “enemies.”
-And in that moment you realize they weren’t you enemies at all, because if you’re basing your actions off of them, and your flight path is dictated by their reactions to your work, they’re not enemies at all.
-They’re your allies, and the people you were your “allies” are just the fuel.
+And in that moment you realize they weren’t you enemies at all, because if you’re basing your actions off of them, your fuel is their negative energy (the more they hate you, the further you go), and your flight path is dictated by their reactions to your work, "enemy" is the wrong word to describe them. _They're_ your true allies -- your copilots -- and the people you were calling your “allies” are just customers buying tickets to ride the plane.

 ### The Third Problem: Backfire